RightToAskOrg/technical-docs/API.md

 ## Post functions

-Each upload is divided into two parts: data to be uploaded to the BB, and other optional metadata.
+Each upload is divided into two parts: data to be uploaded to the BB, and other optional unsigned data.
 The BB data also needs the client's signature.
 So a typical post, e.g. for account creation, question-posting, or voting, has this structure:

 **Post**

 - D = data
 - CSig = signature<sub>Client</sub>(data)
-- M = metadata
+- U = Unsigned Data

 This receives an immediate acknowledgement from the server, of the form: